By Deb Shinder and Dr. Thomas Shinder

 Another common reason for communications failures is that the VPN clients are not allowed access to resources on the corporate network due to firewall rules on the colocated VPN server/firewall device to which they are connected.
 The solution is to configure the firewall to allow the VPN clients access to the appropriate network resources.

-- Users can't connect to VPN server from behind NAT devices
+connect to VPN server from behind NAT devices

 Most firewalls and NAT routers support the PPTP VPN protocol from behind a NAT.
 However, some high profile network equipment vendors don't include a NAT editor for the PPTP VPN protocol.
 If the user is located behind such a device, the VPN connection will fail for PPTP attempts but may work for alternate VPN protocols.